 She arrived in Las Vegas, not knowing anyone, and went to the address that the office had provided her.
 She came to an apartment building that was full of tryouts.
 Close to a hundred girls of all shapes and sizes, from all walks of life, had gotten the call to show up.
 With up to four girls per room, they began to size each other up pretty quickly.

-Some girls decided straight away that this was not going to be for them, and a few started to trickle out the door before the first audition ever took place.
+Some girls knew straight away that this was not going to be for them, and a few started to trickle out the door before the first audition ever took place.
 This only served Tracee well because with every girl that left, her own chances of getting picked up slowly ticked higher.
 Just feeling out the lay of the land was her starting point.

 "I’m just like, I don’t know how or where I’m going stand out, but I’m going try.
 I kinda played it neutral, and I was just so happy to be there, that I didn’t care if I had to room with eight girls, and they stack us, I will be there."